karloespiritu/cheatsheets/linux.md

 $ nestat -a
 # List All TCP Ports
 $ nestat -at
+# List All Used TCP Ports
+$ netstat -ntlp | grep LISTEN

 # Display name server information for domain by querying DNS.
 $ nslookup karloespiritu.com